8ta4/say/README.md

 1. Click `Add the current network as a hideaway`.

+> How do I set up an external mic for non-hideaway use?
+(Planned)

+1. Plug in the external mic you want to use.

+1. Hit `⌘ + Space` to bring up your launcher.

+1. Type `say`.

+1. Hit `Enter` when `say` shows up.
+You'll see a list of mics.

+1. Pick the external mic you want.

 > Which mic does this tool use in a hideaway?
 (Planned)

 `say` sticks with your built-in mic in a hideaway.